eduvpn/documentation/SAML.md

 provide your own WAYF, e.g. if you want to add eduGAIN IdPs, this is possible with the [php-saml-ds](https://github.com/fkooman/php-saml-ds/) software.

-You can install the software, it is also packaged for CentOS in the eduVPN
+You can install the software, it is also packaged for CentOS and Debian in the eduVPN repository:
-repository:

     $ sudo yum -y install php-saml-ds

+Or on Debian:

+    $ sudo apt -y install php-saml-ds

 Modify the configuration in `/etc/php-saml-ds/config.php` and make sure the IdP metadata file(s) are placed in `/etc/php-saml-ds/metadata/`.
 As entityID